Gc0rp/Gc0rp.github.io/content/posts/objects-in-disguise.md

 6. Return Result(5).
 ```

 As you can see property retrieval takes quite the number of instructions.
-For a more modern day algorithm, you can look at https://read262.jedfox.com/ordinary-and-exotic-objects-behaviours/ordinary-object-internal-methods-and-internal-slots/#sec-ordinaryget and scroll down to section 10.1.8 [[Get]] (P, Receiver).
+For a more modern day algorithm, you can look at [this link](https://read262.jedfox.com/ordinary-and-exotic-objects-behaviours/ordinary-object-internal-methods-and-internal-slots/#sec-ordinaryget) and scroll down to section 10.1.8 [[Get]] (P, Receiver).

 Now you may be wondering how hidden classes make property access faster?